SQream/sqream_docs/connecting_to_sqream/client_platforms/mcp.rst

 #.
 Server setup

-   There are 2 ways to setup Sqream MCP server - Automated and manual.
+   There are two ways to setup Sqream MCP server - Automated and manual.
    Each of those steps requires to configure Sqream worker connection details Claude will communicate with connection Parameters:

    .. list-table::